petervanwesep/2nd-semester-introduction-to-computer-science-principles/readings.md

 (1, 0, 0)
 ```

 Well, that’s not what we expected at all!
 Python interprets 1,000,000 as a comma-separated sequence of integers.
-This is the first example we have seen of a semantic error: the code runs without producing an error message, but it doesn’t do the “right” thing.
+This is the first example we have seen of a semantic error: the code runs without producing an error message, but it doesn’t do the "right" thing.

 ### Operators and Operands